Nikon D750 vs Pentax K-1

 Review summary: Nikon D750 vs Pentax K-1

-So how do things add up?
-Is there a clear favorite between the Nikon D750 and the Pentax K-1?
+So what conclusions can be drawn?
+Is the Nikon D750 better than the Pentax K-1 or vice versa?
 The listing below highlights the relative strengths of the two models.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.